CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    <validation step="b3d28692-9e1e-40f8-bbad-45ad00705c3c" />

 ## Exercise 3: Assess Hyper-V for migration by using Azure Migrate

+In this exercise, you will discover and assess on-premises Hyper-V virtual machines using the Azure Migrate service.
+This step is essential to determine compatibility, estimate costs, and plan a successful migration to Azure.

 ### Task 1: Deploy and configure the Azure Migrate appliance

+In this task, you will deploy and configure the Azure Migrate appliance on your Hyper-V host to enable the discovery of virtual machines for assessment.
+The appliance collects metadata and performance data from the on-premises Hyper-V environment and sends it securely to the Azure Migrate project for analysis.

 1. Within the Remote Desktop session to **az801l07a-hv-vm**, in the browser window, in the Azure portal, search for and select **Azure Migrate**.